Lexicon of Musical Invective: A Russian musician in exile

-The October Revolution took Nicolas Slonimsky, a Jewish musician born in Petrograd, by surprise.
+The October Revolution forced Slonimsky, a Jewish musician born in Petrograd, into exile.
 In his autobiography, he described the city as "as good as dead" by the summer of 1918, due to the chaos of the final months of World War I and the onset of the Russian Civil War.
-Consequently, the young musician was compelled to flee Russia.
-The White and Red terrors exhibited mutual antisemitism, inciting pogroms and massacres.
+During this period, widespread violence, including the White and Red Terror, was accompanied by antisemitic attacks and pogroms.

-Slonimsky's initial visit to Kyiv was to care for the family of the deceased pianist and composer, Alexander Scriabin, who had died three years prior.
-He became involved in a community of intellectuals including the writer and musicologist, Boris de Schlœzer.
-Slonimsky established a "Scriabin Society" to prevent the Bolsheviks from expelling the family.
-He also led efforts to locate Julian Scriabin, who had gone missing at eleven.
-Despite these efforts, the fate of the boy remained uncertain, as the circumstances surrounding his death remained shrouded in mystery.
+Slonimsky initially traveled to Kyiv, where he assisted the family of the composer Alexander Scriabin, who had died in 1915.
+There, he became associated with a circle of intellectuals that included Boris de Schlözer.
+He also founded a “Scriabin Society” with the aim of supporting the composer’s family.
+During this period, he participated in efforts to locate Scriabin’s son, Julian Scriabin, who had disappeared at the age of eleven; the circumstances of the child’s death remained unclear.

-Exile subsequently led him to Yalta, Constantinople, and Sofia, and in 1921, he arrived in Paris, where he briefly worked with conductor Serge Koussevitzky.
-This position enabled him to establish friendships with numerous émigré Russian composers, including Stravinsky and Prokofiev.
-However, his relationship with Koussevitzky was marked by turbulence, which ultimately led him to accept an offer from the Eastman School of Music in Rochester in 1923.
+Slonimsky subsequently moved through several cities, including Yalta, Constantinople, and Sofia, before settling in Paris in 1921.
+There, he worked briefly with the conductor Serge Koussevitzky, which enabled him to establish connections with émigré composers such as Stravinsky and Prokofiev.
+His professional relationship with Koussevitzky, however, proved unstable, and in 1923 he accepted a position at the Eastman School of Music in Rochester, New York.